dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

 Using Docker to boost your development experience with Drupal

 ## Session description
 The goal of this presentation is to introduce Docker to ordinary Drupal developer who is currently using standard LAMP setup on their development environment and would like to improve their overall development experience with Drupal, so they can concentrate more on the code and less on configuring their development environments.

-The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based our personal experience, so everyone in your team could levredge
+The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based our personal experience, so everyone in your team could leverage the potential that Docker could provide for solving particular problems.

 ## Expected experience level for the participants
 Beginner